Notion and WordPress are the two great platforms for building a website. But which one is the better choice for your business?

 Notion excels in collaborative features

-Not as collaborative as notion, but can make collaborative with plugins
+Not as collaborative as a notion, but can be collaborative with plugins

 SEO